sachinym/Github-Advanced-Security/Module6-Microsoft_Defeneder_for_cloud_integration.md

 ## Review

-In this lab you have completed the following:
+In this lab, you have completed the following:
-+ Connect your GitHub account to Microsoft Defender for Cloud
++ Connected your GitHub account to Microsoft Defender for Cloud